A.S.P. Towers

-in the corner of Kordestan and Hakim Highway.

-They were among the first residential high-rises in Iran and have housed some of the most well-known Iranian figures over the years, including Amir-Abbas Hoveyda, prime-minister under Mohammad Reza Pahlavi.
-The construction was carried out by A.S.P construction company and is believed to have started in the mid-1960s.
-The complex consists of three buildings named A, B, and C, with building A being the most luxurious of the three.
+Among the first residential high-rises in Iran, the complex is known for having been the residence of many well-known Iranian figures, including Amir-Abbas Hoveyda, prime-minister under Mohammad Reza Pahlavi.
+Construction was carried out by A.S.P construction company and is believed to have started in the mid-1960s and completed in 1976.
+The complex was inaugurated by the then Shahbanu of Iran, Farah Pahlavi, in the same year.

-The panoramic view of the three buildings includes the Alborz Mountain Range and the Damavand peak to the east and the Milad Tower to the west.
-They have been a landmark of Tehran and a major point in the city's skyline since being completed in 1976.
-The towers were inaugurated by the then Shahbanu of Iran, Farah Pahlavi, in the same year.
+The complex consists of three buildings A, B, and C, with building A being the most luxurious of the three.
+The buildings are a landmark of Tehran and a major fixture of the city's skyline, with panoramic views of the Alborz Mountain Range and the Damavand peak to the east and the Milad Tower to the west.

 Current use

 The complex is still occupied and used today, with staggering prices for apartments inside the towers.
 The complex includes a gym, a kindergarten and a swimming pool.

 Dozens of cafes, restaurants, and stores are located on the ground floor of the complex and are accessible to the public.